Welcome to your Clemson Home! Explore University Housing & Dining, learn about your options and how to sign up, and get ready for move-in!

 Explore Our Residential Communities!

 Bryan Mall is one of our largest communities, consisting of six total halls.
-The Byrnes & Lever “Highrises” house our Residents in Science and Engineering LLC.
-Manning is the third “Highrise” and houses over 400 women.
-The Smith and Barnett “Lowrises” are two of our sorority halls, but Barnett also hosts a First-Year Floor for first-year women.
+The Byrnes & Lever “Highrises” are coed halls while Manning is the third “Highrise” and houses over 400 women.
+The Smith and Barnett “Lowrises” are two of our sorority halls that each host a First-Year Floor for first-year women.
 Mauldin is a coed first-year lowrise.

 The Shoebox community is your best choice for affordable residence halls packed with features.
-With a great location, sink and walk-in closets in each room, and abundant recreation spaces, you won’t go wrong with any of these five halls.
+With a fantastic location, sink and walk-in closets in each room, plus abundant recreation spaces, you won’t go wrong with any of these five halls.

 Cribb & DesChamps